casoon/casoon-tailwind-effects/packages/tailwindcss-animations/README.md

 ## 🌓 Dark Mode

 - Animations are token-driven and largely color-agnostic.
-Hover-lift shadows use `--anim-shadow-ink`; define it per mode if needed.
+Hover-lift shadows use `--cs-anim-shadow-ink`; define it per mode if needed.

 ## 🎯 Basic Usage